 After all, if you can’t even answer the basic questions about your business, it might not be worth pursuing.
 Once you get started, ideas should start to flow more easily.

-Additionally, you can quickly shoot it to stakeholders for quick feedback.
+Additionally, you can quickly send it to stakeholders for quick feedback.
 Finally, when you are done, you have a great executive summary for your business plan and a pitch deck.
+Don’t forget to grab our lean business plan template to help you get started with your own planning.